InsTiport/6240/README.md

 # 6240

+First, download the [Reddit data](http://snap.stanford.edu/jodie/reddit.csv) to the root directory.

+## ItemRank
 Run `statistics.py` to generate processed data (tsv files).
-You must have the original file `reddit.csv` in the root directory.
+Then run `itemRank_main.py` to train and evaluate on the test dataset.

+## HGRU4Rec